skwag81/MHRA/README.md

 ## Disclaimer

 The software is provided *as is* for research and educational use.
 The software is provided as is for research and educational use.
-Always confirm the input Excel template, hazard intensity ranges including subdivision, solver settings, and results on your specific multi-hazard PRA example, carefully.
+Always carefully confirm the input Excel template, hazard intensity ranges including subdivisions, solver settings, and results for your specific multi-hazard PRA example.